holgerl/3d-visualization-workshop/tasks/task1.md

 npm start
 ```

-Then, open `http://localhost:9966` in your favorite web browser
+Then, open `http://localhost:9966` in your favorite web browser.

+> It is important in later tasks that you use `localhost` instead of the IP of your local machine.
+It has to do with the MediaDevices API.

-You'll see the text `Velcome to the workshop` on the screen.
-Better open the developer tools (F12) right away so that you will see any error messages during the workshop.
+You'll see the text `Welcome to the workshop` on the screen.
+Better open the developer tools (`F12` or `ctrl/cmd+shift+i`) right away so that you will see any error messages during the workshop.

 ## Writing code

 All code will go into the `index.js` file in the `src/` folder.
 Any updates saved to these files will trigger an automatic refresh in the browser, so you can see the effects right away.

 Note that we have purposely avoided using any web frameworks like React or Vue to keep things as simple as possible.
-We will be using pure and modern JavaScript.
+We will be using plain JavaScript which will run in any modern browser.

 In `index.js` there is some simple boilerplate code: